All Fig.1 formulations are built from scratch by our cosmetic chemist, Lizzy Trelstad, and our board-certified dermatologist, Dr. Courtney Rubin.

 In our Niacinamide Treatment, you can find them on the ingredient list as lactobacillus ferment and leuconostoc/radish root ferment filtrate.

 Squalane is a clear, lightweight oil that is found in your skin’s natural biochemistry.
 It’s essential for healthy, balanced skin.

 The squalane in your skincare products is plant-based, usually from olives.
 When used in skincare formulas, squalane provides lightweight, non-greasy moisturization.
 The best part: if you have oily skin, squalane offers the nourishing benefits of oils, without adding weight or an oily finish.
 That means it’s great for all skin types!

 At Fig.1, we use squalane as part of a nourishing and non-stripping oil blend in our Micellar Oil Cleanser.
 We also use it in our Glycolic Glow Treatment to calm redness or irritation that might otherwise come from chemical exfoliation.

-You can also find squalane as a deeply hydrating oil in our N4 Nourishing Treatment, Ceramide Seal Moisturizer, RP Repair Eye Cream, Retinol Renewal Cream No. 1 and Retinol Renewal Cream No. 2.
+You can also find squalane as a deeply hydrating oil in our Niacinamide Treatment, Ceramide Moisturizer, Pro-Retinol Eye Cream, Retinol Night Cream No. 1 and Retinol Night Cream No. 2.